Article

 Which n8n Plan Should You Choose?

-- Exploring n8n for the first time?
+Here's a quick decision framework based on where you are:- Exploring n8n for the first time?
 Start with the free Community Edition (self-hosted) or the Starter cloud plan if you want managed hosting.
 Both let you build real automations with no commitment.

 - Running production workflows for a team?
 Pro is the right call.
 The jump to 10,000 executions, 7-day insights, and admin roles is worth the $50/month the moment your automation stack becomes business-critical.